jeelzhu/kafka-stream-demo/README.md

 	•	Conditional Routing: Routes customer data to different Kafka topics based on age.
 	•	Error Handling: Logs and optionally processes invalid customer data.
 	•	Configurable Topics: Kafka topics are configurable through external properties.
+	•	Testing: The Kafka Streams topology can be tested using TopologyTestDriver for unit testing, ensuring the processing logic works correctly before deployment.
+Build the Project

+Use Maven to build the project: mvn clean install

+Run the Application

+Run the Spring Boot application: mvn spring-boot:run

+Configuration

+All configurations for Kafka and other settings are managed through the application.properties

+Testing

+Unit tests for the Kafka Streams topology can be written using the TopologyTestDriver.
+To run the tests: mvn test

+Contact

+For questions or support, please contact jeelzhu@gmail.com.